carriemorrill/lake-model/README.md

 * albedo of melting snow: 0.4 to 0.7
 * albedo of non-melting snow: 0.7 to 0.9
 * albedo of lake sediments: 0.05 to 0.2
-* specific heat of sediments: 2.9 to 3.7 e6 (Muller, Goto)
+* specific heat of sediments: 2.0 to 4.0 e6 (Goto and Matsubayashi 2009, Müller et al. 2016)
-* thermal conductivity of sediments: 0.5 to 5.0 (Wallen)
+* thermal conductivity of sediments: 0.5 to 2.5 (Goto and Matsubayashi 2009, Müller et al. 2016)

 ## 3. Meteorological input file